taxmeifyoucan/pg-bot/readme.md

+# PG Bot

-Scripts for collecting regular contributions of PG members
+## Scripts for collecting regular contributions of Protocol Guild members

 PG Bot is an automated tool that reports work of Protocol Guild memebers to improve transparency and accountability.
 The goal is to provide a public overview members's contributions without adding too much overhead for individual PG members.